Ignatimus/data-analysis-portfolio/NYC-Citi-Bike-Case-Study/README.md

 [Tableau Public Dashboard](https://public.tableau.com/views/CyclisticNYCDashboard_17645978518660/Cyclistic-GoogleBusinessIntelligenceCapstoneProject?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## 🗂️ About the repo
 This folder contains the **README** for the **Cyclistic Business Intelligence Capstone Project**.
+A **Visualizations** folder is included with exported images of the Tableau dashboard.
 The CSV files are not included due to size limits.

 Inside this README you will find:
 1. Dataset sources